The GOP-Led Arizona Election Review Appears Close To Finishing. Here's What To Expect

 Cracks have emerged even among the auditing team and GOP state senators.
 At the end of last month, Fann's appointed liaison to the review — Ken Bennett, a former Arizona secretary of state whose experience was supposed to lend the operation credibility — briefly quit in a spat with Cyber Ninjas over transparency.

 And Fann can no longer claim that a majority of the Arizona Senate supports the review.
-Two Republican senators now publicly oppose it; one, a senator who was key in enacting new changes to the state's voting systems, said recently the examination process was "botched."
+Two Republican senators now publicly oppose it; one senator who was key in enacting new changes to the state's voting systems said recently the examination process was "botched."
 Combined with the Senate's 14 Democrats, a majority of the chamber now opposes the review.
 That leaves Fann incapable of holding votes to force Maricopa County officials, or anyone else, to comply with her demands.

 accounting of the 2020 election.
 That’s inexcusable, but it shows what can happen when Republicans do not take election integrity deadly serious.
 (5of5)— Michelle Ugenti-RITA (@MichelleUgenti) July 25, 2021